opea-project/GenAIExamples/ChatQnA/microservice/gaudi/README.md

 export HUGGINGFACEHUB_API_TOKEN=${your_hf_api_token}
 ```

+Note: Please replace with `your_ip` with you external IP address, do not use localhost.

 Note: Please replace with `host_ip` with you external IP address, do not use localhost.

 ### Start Microservice Docker Containers